hubmapconsortium/ccf-releases/v1.2/markdown/omap/omap-liver-sim.md

 # Organ Mapping Antibody Panel (OMAP)  for Multiplexed Antibody-Based Imaging of Human Liver with SIMS v1.0

 ### Description
 The OMAP Liver panel was designed for Secondary Ionization Mass Spectrometry (SIMS) imaging of fresh frozen human liver samples.
 The panel contains 20 antibodies and a nuclear marker.
 Antibodies directed against EGFR and Na,K-ATPase are used for cell segmentation and image alignment.
-This OMAP provides spatial context for the anatomical structures, metabolic zonation, and  cell types present in the ASCT+B liver table .
+This OMAP provides spatial context for the anatomical structures, metabolic zonation, and  cell types present in the [ASCT+B liver table v1.0](https://doi.org/10.48539/HBM476.BQCC.574).
 This OMAP does not contain antibodies for NK cells, dendritic cells, portal fibroblasts, MAIT cells,  and hepatic oval cells.

 | Label | Value |